How to get from Malaga to Marbella

 Bus: The local bus company,

 Bus: The local bus company, Avanza or Alsa, operates a bus service from Malaga or Malaga airport to Marbella You can catch the bus at the Malaga Bus Station (Estación de Autobuses) located near the city center.
-The journey takes about 70 minutes and will cost you approximately 8 Eur.
+The journey takes about 70 minutes and will cost you approximately 8 Euro which is budget friendly but takes longer.

 Airport Transfer Service: If you’re arriving at Malaga Airport, you can book an airport transfer service in advance.
 This option provides convenience and comfort, as a driver will meet you at the airport and take you directly to your destination in Marbella. you can inquire with transfer services at the airport to take you directly to your destination.